 One Skillet Shepherds Pie is not only quick & easy to prepare but quick & easy to clean up too!
-An all in one dinner complete with vegetables, meat and potatoes that will fill any & all bellies.
+An all in one hearty dinner complete with vegetables, meat and potatoes in a rich gravy.
+It will definitely fill any & all bellies.

 There are always days that seem to get away from me with work, appointments and everyday chores.
-When that happens I want something I can fix that won’t take long and that will still be a relatively healthy dinner for my husband and I. I usually throw together my 30-Minute Taco Pasta Bake but today seemed like the day for this One Skillet Shepherds Pie.
+When that happens I want something I can fix that won’t take long and that will still be a relatively healthy dinner for my husband and I. I usually throw together my 30-Minute Taco Pasta Bake or my Creole Mixed Grill Sheet Pan Dinner but today seemed like the day for this One Skillet Shepherds Pie.

 Shepherds Pie was originally called Cottage Pie and began appearing in Britain some time in the 18th century.
 It was a dish prepared by the poorer people that lived in cottages on the outskirts of town, hence the name.
 It always contains mashed potatoes, which were an affordable everyday staple, as well as a minced meat (usually beef) and was considered a simple and homely dinner.